-Chairperson: Lieutenant Colonel David D. Bingham, Professor of Military Science
+Chairperson: Major Edward Adams, Professor of Military Science

 The Military Science program at Gonzaga University is an element of the United States Army Reserve Officers’ Training Corps (ROTC).
 This highly decorated and nationally recognized program is a cooperative effort between the U.S. Army, Gonzaga University, and Whitworth University.
 It provides training and qualification for leadership positions in the Regular Army, the U.S. Army Reserve, or the Army National Guard.
 Qualified students earn a commission as an Army Second Lieutenant while achieving a college degree in the academic discipline(s) of their choosing.
 Cadets incur no obligation during their first two years of ROTC and are not members of the U.S. Army (unless they are ROTC scholarship winners).
 Lower-division courses are open to all Gonzaga students.

 The objectives of the program are to prepare academically and physically qualified scholar/athlete/leaders for the challenge of serving as commissioned officers in the world’s best Army.
 To that end, the program strives to build leaders of character and competence to serve their country and community.